Insulin and Metabolic Disease

 Glycation further stiffens blood vessels and is a core factor when fatty liver becomes liver sclerosis — with or without alcohol involved.
 Chemists call it the Maillard reaction and you can observe it in a frying pan.
 Add some flour to beef or turkey drippings and stir.
 It will thicken and turn brown, as proteins combine with sugars.

-Just like free-radical production, glycation is entirely natural, but it’s a process we do not want to accelerate.
-By far, the foods with the highest levels of glycation are processed meats.
-Plant foods, both raw and cooked with moist heat, offer the very least advanced glycation end products.
+By far, the foods that generate the highest levels of glycation are processed meats.
+Plant foods, both raw and cooked with moist heat, offer the very least advanced glycation end products (described as A.G.E. in the literature).

 Insulin Resistance and Lifestyle